google/oss-fuzz/docs/getting-started/continuous_integration.md

 You can make CIFuzz to trigger only on certain branches or paths by following the instructions [here](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions).
-For example, the following code can used in `on.pull_request` attribute in snippet above to trigger CIFuzz on C/C++ code residing on master and release branches:
+For example, the following code can used to trigger CIFuzz only on C/C++ code residing on master and release branches:

 ```yaml
 name: CIFuzz